cyberpsilosis/notes/CSCI-17/NETLAB+/Lab-07.md

 ```
 - Noticing the output, we can determine that the IP address is being blocked since the remote host is still listening on port 22

-**From Target Machine**
+**From Target's Machine**
 - Open Terminal
 - View the contents of the **hosts.denyfile**
-- Notice that the file is populated with the IPaddress belonging to the attacking system.
+- Notice that the file is populated with the IPaddress belonging to the Threat Actor's system.
 - It can be concluded that the denyhosts service has blocked Attacker’s IP address based on its attempt to force itself an SSH connection with the remote system.
 - Analyze the auth.log file for failed password attempts (case sensitive).
 ```